 When it’s time to raise your rates, keep in mind that you’ve earned a raise.
 You bring incredible value and wisdom into your projects.
 You’re smart, competent, and worth every single penny.
 So believe it!

 Want a mentor to guide you through tricky situations like raising your rates?
-I offer limited coaching services to virtual assistants just like you.
-Click here to book a free discovery session!
+Let's chat!